inscribio/inscribe-flash/README.md

 ## Usage

-Start inscribe-flash then select the firmware file that you want to flash (or drag it into the area).
+Start `inscribe-flash` then select the firmware file that you want to flash (or drag it into the area).
 Connect your keyboard, it should show up under "Detected devices".
+Optionally select the device to be used by clicking on it (or use the one selected by default).
 Click the "Flash" button.
 This will detach the keyboard into "Bootloader" mode (if not already detached) and perform firmware upgrade.
-When finished, unplug your keyboard and plug it again.
-It will now be using the new firmware.
+When finished, unplug your keyboard and plug it again (might not be needed depending on the system).
+The keyboard will now be using the new firmware.

 ## Development